Facts About the Florida Keys Pin 3

 Activities in the Keys

-1. The Florida Keys separate the Atlantic Ocean from the Gulf of Mexico.
-The results of the merging of these major bodies of water are the diverse and unique ecosystems living there.
-Moreover, the Keys themselves are the exposed portions of a coral reef.
+2. The Florida Keys separate the Atlantic Ocean from the Gulf of Mexico.
+The results of the merging of these major bodies of water are the diverse and unique ecosystems that inhabit them.
+Moreover, the Keys themselves are the exposed portions of a huge coral reef.

 Shipwreck Treasure Museum